bitshares/bitshares.github.io-old/_posts/en/2015-06-08-announcing-bitshares-2.0.md

 BitShares reaching maturity at version 2.0, the team is ready to remove the training wheels, and let the direction of all future development be decided completely by stakeholder vote.

-To ensure the long-term success of BitShares, as well ensure that all blockchain technology continues to advance and proliferate, the BitShares core development team will be reorganizing into [Cryptonomex Inc.](http://www.cryptonomex.com/), an independent blockchain development company.
-Using the new worker contract voting system that will be included in BitShares 2.0, this company will continue to develop the BitShares software, but only as approved by the BitShares stakeholders.
+To help ensure the long-term success of BitShares technology, the core development team will be reorganizing into [Cryptonomex Inc.](http://www.cryptonomex.com/), an independent blockchain development company.
+By utilizing a new worker voting system that will be included in BitShares 2.0, this company will continue to help develop BitShares in whatever direction is approved by its stakeholders.
 With this new structure, BitShares will be more robust, sustainable, and fair than ever.

 ## Overview
 - A brand new BitShares codebase has been developed from scratch with the following features: